IntentArchitect/Docs/articles/whats-new/2024/07/index.md

 - Intent.MongoDb.Repositories 1.2.0

-### CosmosDB repository query improvements
+### Cosmos DB repository query improvements

-Our cosmos repository pattern has been improve in two ways:
+Our Cosmos DB repository pattern has been improved in the following ways:

-- New methods providing LINQ access
+- New methods providing LINQ access.
-- Protected methods making SQL more accessible for inherited repositories
+- Protected methods making SQL more accessible for inherited repositories.

-Added LINQ methods
+The following LINQ methods have been added:

 ```csharp